-Then it’s exported into their library on iTunes.
-First and foremost, once in their track library, they can’t see who the artist is.
-With many tracks coming their way daily in multiple ways, chances are they’ve already forgotten who sent the track.
+First and foremost, once added to their track library, they can’t see who the artist is.
+With many tracks coming their way daily, chances are they’ve already forgotten who sent the track.
 Alternatively, a task or distraction comes up.
-When they head back to their library to listen, maybe they’ve clicked a different email already, so how will they know who’s music that is ever again?
-Just another unlabelled track due to poorly labelled metadata and no artist to attribute it to.
-It stays there with no further listening or worse, heads to Trash.
+When they head back to their library to listen, maybe they’ve clicked a different email already, so how will they know whose music that is ever again?
+Just another unlabelled track due to poorly managed metadata.
+It stays there with no further listening or worse, heads to their trash.

 What to do?
 A simple solution…